thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 :::tip[Context is important]

 The Bible does not condone evil - it reveals God's heart for justice and love.
 The Bible's moral law is clear - love your neighbor as yourself!
-And love does not rape, kill, or exploit.
+And love does not rape, kill or exploit.

 **Scripture is consistent when read in the light of its full message and intent.
 And that's why context matters!**